 - oxygen therapy

 - breathing treatments, such as using a humidifier

 - pain medication to help deal with chest pain from frequent coughing

-- get adequate amount of rest
+- get adequate amounts of rest

 - exercise and eat healthy

 The flu virus can be a direct cause of viral pneumonia.
-The Centers for Disease Control and Prevention recommends that all adults get the seasonal flu vaccine.
-The exceptions are those adults who have had allergic reactions to eggs or any reaction to flu vaccines in the past, those who have had Guillan-Barre syndrome in the past, and those who are ill.
-If you are sick, you should reschedule for when you feel better (CDC, 2012).
+The CDC says that everyone 6 months or older should get the seasonal flu vaccine.
+The only exceptions are people who have had allergic reactions to flu vaccines or eggs and people who have had Guillain-Barre syndrome.

 If you’re sick at the time you’re supposed to get a flu shot, you should wait until you’re feeling better to get it.

 Your recovery time depends on how healthy you were before you were diagnosed with viral pneumonia.
 A young, healthy adult will usually recover faster than other age groups.
 Most people recover in one to three weeks.
 Adults or seniors may take several weeks before they fully recover.